Home / Blog Center / Buying Guide /

 Network Attached Storage

-Think of a NAS (Network Attached Storage) as your personal cloud storage that lives in your home or office.
-Unlike regular external hard drives that connect directly to your computer, NAS connects to your network, making it accessible to all your devices.
+NAS is your personal cloud storage hub that lives in your home or office.
+Unlike traditional external drives, it's a dedicated mini-computer that connects to your network, making your files accessible across all devices.
+It combines:

-• A processor and RAM to handle file operations.
+• Dedicated processor and RAM for file operations

 NAS storage protects your data privacy